2024-02-01 10:53:02

 Seventy collectives

-Jean-Luc Morigny was one of the first members: “There were around twenty of us who met in circles of silence, in support of undocumented immigrants, and we chipped in so that families could go to the hotel.
-Jeannette and Philippe Garnier thought about a lasting solution, which also brings to life the memory of Abbé Pierre. » 100 pour 1 has thus integrated Emmaüs, offering a complementary solution to the communities of the same name, often reserved for isolated people.
+Jean-Luc Morigny was one of the first members: “There were around twenty of us who met in circles of silence, in support of undocumented immigrants, and we chipped in so that families might go to the hotel.
+Jeannette and Philippe Garnier thought regarding a lasting solution, which also brings to life the memory of Abbé Pierre. » 100 pour 1 has thus integrated Emmaüs, offering a complementary solution to the communities of the same name, often reserved for isolated people.

 “Not many people thought we would make it, including us”, says the former bookseller, now 79 years old.
 And yet… The Touraine association now has 700 members.
 Fourteen families are housed and supported by volunteers.
 A dozen others no longer need it.
 “There is even an Albanian family who bought a house, and another an apartment”greets the president, Sophie Jouhet, retired speech therapist.